 The result turned out very well.
 It’s a fully native GTK+ app that

-the common dmd_core back end library.
-It's written in C, and uses a
+It’s written in C, and builds the

 After this success, I wanted to see if I could do the same thing on macOS.
 I could have just used the same GTK+ code on Mac, but the performance of the Cocoa GTK+ bindings is somewhat poor compared to native frameworks like Metal and CoreAnimation that offload work to the GPU, so I built a native Cocoa app written in Swift instead.
 It went so well, in fact, that I’ve distributed it in the Mac App Store.

 [A brief aside rant: Apple, you need help.
 Your developer documentation is terrible.
 It took far longer for me to build the Cocoa app than it should have.
 All the way, I had to fight documentation that is embarrassingly sparse at best.
 Very few documents mention how to use an API or framework.
 Those that do are in the “Documentation Archive” and haven’t been updated in years.
 Some of those come with a deprecation warning.
 Most of the currently maintained docs offer nothing more than a function signature with no further discussion.
 I relied almost entirely on third-party tutorials and examples to help me understand how to use the Apple frameworks.
 Shameful.
 Please, do better!]